 Corn Snakes can be found in the southeastern United States ranging from New Jersey to the Florida Keys and as far west as Illinois.
 Corn Snakes inhabit a wide variety of habitats across their native range.
 They can be found in overgrown fields, forested areas and forest openings, rocky hillsides, and palmetto flatwoods.
 They also can be found in abandoned and rarely used barns and buildings.
 These animals hibernate during the winter in colder areas of their range.
 In more temperate areas, they hide under logs and rocks during cold nights and emerge during the day to warm up.

 Housing must be sealed and escape proof.
 Hatchling Corn Snakes can be housed in a 10 gallon Zilla Critter Cage but adults require a minimum of a 40BR Zilla Critter Cage.
-While Corn Snakes can reach a length of 66”, they are mainly terrestrial and don’t need a tall tank.
+Check out similar sizes of Zilla Front Opening Terrariums for an easy access habitat option While Corn Snakes can reach a length of 66”, they are mainly terrestrial and don’t need a tall tank.
 Provide Corn Snakes with substrates that enable burrowing such as Zilla Lizard Litter or Zilla Bark Blend.
-Decorate the tank with a hide, driftwood, rocks, or logs for ample basking and hiding opportunities.
-Don’t forget to include a water bowl.
+Decorate the terrarium with a Zilla Rock Lair for a secure humid hide, artificial foliage, logs and branches for basking and hiding, and a Zilla Terraced Dish for fresh water.

 Temperature and Lighting

 It is important to create a thermal gradient (or a warm and cool side) in the cage/enclosure.
-This can be done with an appropriate sized Zilla Heat Mat adhered to the bottom of the tank on one side.
+This can be done with an appropriate sized Zilla Heat Mat adhered to the bottom of the tank on one side and add proper lighting.
 Ideal temperatures for Corn Snakes range from 75-82°F on the cool side and 80-85°F on the warm side.
 Provide an 88-92°F basking area on the warm side.
-Using a Zilla Mini Heat & UVB Fixture with a Zilla 50W Mini Halogen bulb and a Zilla Tropical Mini Compact Fluorescent UVB Bulb will provide the correct heat and UV for your Corn Snake to thrive.
+Using a Zilla Low Profile Dual Fixture with a Zilla 50W Mini Halogen bulb and a Zilla Tropical Mini Compact Fluorescent UVB Bulb will provide the correct heat and UV for your Corn Snake to thrive.
 While Corn Snakes don’t need UVB to survive, UVA/UVB light has been shown to greatly improve the immune system, health, and wellness of all reptiles, both diurnal and crepuscular.
 Make sure to place the light over the side with the heat mat to help create that warm side of the thermal gradient.
 Spot clean the enclosure for urates and feces once a week.
 Every 3 months remove all substrate in order to clean and disinfect the tank and décor.

 Feeding / Diet